TANISHAAHUJA/comp-382assignment2/README.md

 1. Two context-free languages can have a non-context-free intersection
 2. The specific example {a^n b^n c^n | n ≥ 0} serves as a counterexample
 3. This proves that the set of context-free languages is not closed under intersection

+### Assignment Bonus
+For the bonus, we met with another group and they gave us some feedback on the Introduction of the proof and we will be implementing that.
+(Proof of this conversation is provided in a jpg here in git).
+The Professor also gave us feedback about adding some citations from the textbook so we will be working on that as well.

 ### References